Dogs and

 -

-Experiments on dogs led to the discovery of insulin to treat diabetic patients, and dogs continue to be important for improving the management of diabetes, including at the US Department of Veterans Affairs (VA), where they were used to test an insulin pump akin to an artificial pancreas that was approved for people with type 1 diabetes in 2016 by the FDA.
+Experiments on dogs led to the discovery of insulin to treat diabetic patients, and dogs continue to be important for improving the management of diabetes, including at the US Department of Veterans Affairs (VA), where they were used to test an insulin pump (a kind of artificial pancreas) that was approved for people with type 1 diabetes in 2016 by the FDA.

 -